skovy/skovy.dev/content/blog/put-more-things-into-components/index.md

 </div>
 ```

-Even if using another CSS-in-JS solution, vanilla CSS, or CSS Modules it
+Whether you're using CSS-in-JS, vanilla CSS, or CSS Modules it this can lead to
+a lof one-off elements and styles.
+Additionally, to understand what's happening
+it requires mentally parsing all of the CSS attributes or even follow a class to
+another file to see the what CSS attributes are applied to understand what's
-requires a custom component or class.
-What if this pattern was encapsulated
+happening.
+What if this pattern of providing a basic flex layout was
-as part of a component?
+encapsulated as part of a component?

 ```typescript
 import * as React from "react";